 See the library reading list for this module (Canterbury)

-8.1 understand what constitutes communication, and be able to critically evaluate arguments for and against the characterization of communication as the transfer of information versus the manipulation of receivers;
+8.1 understand what constitutes communication, and be able to critically evaluate arguments for and against the characterisation of communication as the transfer of information versus the manipulation of receivers;

-8.2 understand how communication evolves, what maintains the honesty of animal signals, and when deceptive communication can evolve;
+8.2 provide an in-depth explanation of how communication evolves, what maintains the honesty of animal signals, and when deceptive communication can evolve;

 8.3 describe the different sensory modalities in which primates communicate, explain the factors that favour signals to be produced in one modality as opposed to another, and understand how primatologists study the production and perception of signals in each modality;

-8.4 appreciate our understanding of the cognitive basis of primate communication in each modality;
+8.4 provide a comprehensive explanation of the cognitive basis of primate communication in each modality;

 8.5 critically evaluate different viewpoints regarding the evolutionary relationship between human language and non-human primate communication;

-8.6 describe in detail a signaling system of a particular species of non-human primate.
+8.6 describe in detail a signalling system of a particular species of non-human primate.